ClearingHouse/ClearingHouse/README.md

 ## Summary

-Counterparty is a protocol designed to use the Bitcoin blockchain as a transport layer and as a service for trusted timestamping and proof‐of‐ publication.
+Counterparty is a suite of financial tools in a protocol built on top of the Bitcoin blockchain and using the blockchain as a service for the trusted timestamping and proof‐of‐publication of its messages.

-All wallet management is handled by Bitcoind/Bitcoin-Qt: the user must specify which of his addresses he would like to use to make a given Counterparty transaction.

 The reference implementation is `counterpartyd`, which is hosted at
 <https://github.com/PhantomPhreak/counterpartyd>.

-## Parsing
+## Transactions

 Every Counterparty message has the following identifying features:
 * One source address